-- 1) 25% of the equipment and implementation change order amount price (\$256, 241.19) shall be due upon change order execution; - 2) 60% of the equipment and change order amount price (\$614,978.86) due upon the shipment of equipment; - 3) 10% of the equipment and implementation change order amount price (\$102,496.48) due upon installation of equipment; - 4) 5% of the equipment and implementation change order amount price (\$51,248.24) due upon completion of the change order implementation. and - 5) Post Warranty and Support Services PO and Billing as described above.
+1) 25% of the equipment and implementation change order amount price (\$256, 241.19) shall be due upon change order execution;

+2) 60% of the equipment and change order amount price (\$614,978.86) due upon the shipment of equipment;

+3) 10% of the equipment and implementation change order amount price (\$102,496.48) due upon installation of equipment;

+4) 5% of the equipment and implementation change order amount price (\$51,248.24) due upon completion of the change order implementation. and

-Purchase Order Requirements for this Change Order (select only on ie).
-X A Purchase O rder is required - included with this change order and is attached. proceed required Order is required - Customer affirms that this change order, that funding has been encumbered for this change order will be issued against this change order, ☐ No Purchase (order required - this is a \$0 Change Order, or a decrease in scope. any inconsistence provisions of this above, all other terms and conditions of the Contract shes between the provisions of this Change Order and the Change Order will prevail.
-HEREOF the parties have executed this Change Order and the provisions of the Contract, the By By: Printed Name: Printed Name: Title Title: Date Date: Reviewed by: Motorola Solutions Project Manager Date:12/27/22
+5) Post Warranty and Support Services PO and Billing as described above.

+Purchase Order Requirements for this Change Order (select only one).

+X A Purchase Order is required - included with this change order and is attached.

+\Box No Purchase Order is required - Customer affirms that this change order document is the only notice to proceed required, that funding has been encumbered for this change order in its entirety, and that no further purchase orders will be issued against this change order,

+□ No Purchase Order required - this is a \$0 Change Order, or a decrease in scope.

+Unless amended above, all other terms and conditions of the Contract shall remain in full force.
+If there are any inconsistencies between the provisions of this Change Order and the provisions of the Contract, the provisions of this Change Order will prevail.

+IN WITNESS WHEREOF the parties have executed this Change Order as of the last date signed below.

+Motorola Solutions, Inc.

+Customer

+By: By:

+Printed Name: Printed Name:

+Title: Title:

+Date: Date:

+Janullif

+Date: 12/27/22

+Reviewed by:

+Motorola Solutions Project Manager